iamtoure/FlowMotion-Logistix-PowerBI-Dashboard/README.md

 **Overview**
-A 2% error rate across 5,577 orders appears manageable until applied to 1.3M items picked — producing 25,200 error instances.
+A 2% error rate across 5,577 orders appears manageable until applied to 1.3M items picked, producing 25,200 error instances.
 This reframes error rate as a material operational issue and motivates the deeper analysis in subsequent pages.